Sorry, you need to enable JavaScript to visit this website.

 If you know you're about to receive a bonus and want to reduce your current year's tax liability, you may be able to request that your employer defer your bonus until the following year.
 There are several factors to consider here.
 First, by deferring your bonus, you won’t have access to any of the money until the following year.
 Secondly, if you move up into a higher tax bracket the following year, you may end up with a higher tax liability.

-Deferring your bonus to the next year makes the most sense if you think you might move into a lower tax bracket in the following year.
+Deferring your bonus to the next year can make sense if you think you might move into a lower tax bracket in the following year.
 For example, if you plan to retire or move to part-time work in the following year, deferring your bonus may make sense.

 Additionally, if you think you may be unable to afford the tax implication of a work bonus pushing you up into the next tax bracket, deferring your bonus may make sense.
 This option won’t lower your eventual tax liability, but it will give you more time to save money to cover these costs.

-Another popular option for mitigating tax liabilities is to contribute to a tax-advantaged account, such as a 401(k), traditional IRA, or Health Savings Account (HSA).
+Another common option for helping with current tax liabilities is to contribute to a tax-advantaged account, such as a 401(k), traditional IRA, or Health Savings Account (HSA).
 If you have one of these accounts, consider using a portion of your bonus to make a qualifying contribution.
+You can typically do this by adjusting your contribution elections through your employer's HR or benefits portal.

-Since these contributions are made on a pre-tax basis, it can help lower your overall tax liability for the year.
-Plus, you’ll be saving money in a tax-advantaged account.
+Since these contributions are made on a pre-tax basis, may affect your taxable income depending on account rules and your situation.
+Plus, you can save money in a tax-advantaged account.
 Keep in mind that these accounts have annual contribution limits.
 Check to make sure you don’t exceed these limits, or you risk facing unwanted tax penalties.

 Review your W-4

-One of the first things you can do to minimize the tax implications of a work bonus is to review your W-4.
+One of the first things you can do to help understand and manage the tax implications of a work bonus is to review your W-4.
 Check to make sure your tax filing status is correct.
-For example, if you were just recently married but still have your filing status marked as single, you can expect a higher tax withholding if your employer uses the aggregate method.
+For example, if you were just recently married but still have your filing status marked as single, you may have a higher tax withholding if your employer uses the aggregate method.
 You also want to make sure all additional information, such as deductions, is correct.

-If you’re not sure how to adjust your W-4, the IRS tax withholding estimator1 can help.
-This handy tool allows you to enter all your information and estimate whether your tax withholdings are too high, too low, or just right.
-Feel free to play around with this tool by trying different options to see what method provides the greatest benefits.
+If you’re not sure how to adjust your W-4, the IRS tax withholding estimator can help.5 This handy tool allows you to enter all your information and estimate whether your tax withholdings are too high, too low, or just right.

 Receiving a bonus is exciting and often well-deserved, but it's easy to get so caught up in the excitement that you forget about the impact tax withholdings might have on your bonus.
 Understating how tax withholdings work and how this might impact your bonus can help you prepare.